OGR-67/CheatSheet/README.md

 const results1 = await apiV1.getResults() // Then call the method

 // How V2 works
-const results2 = await ApiV2.getResults(arg2, arg1) // no instanciation (static method) and arguments order is different
+const results2 = await ApiV2.getResults(arg2, arg1) // no instanciation (static)
+                                                    // and arguments order different

 // Adapter
 class ApiAdapter {
-  constructor (arg1, arg2) {  // Because we want to use the new version like we used the old one, we need a constructor
+  constructor (arg1, arg2) {  // Because we want to use the new version like
+                              // we used the old one, we need a constructor

       this.arg1 = arg1;       // because we want to instantiate the adapter
       this.arg2 = arg2;
   }

   async getResults() {
-    return await ApiV2.getResults(this.arg2, this.arg1) // Here is the trick, we return the result of the call of new Api's method
+    return await ApiV2.getResults(this.arg2, this.arg1) // Here is the trick,
+                                                        // we return the result of
+                                                        // the call of new Api's
+                                                        // method
   }
 }

-const adapterApi = new ApiAdapter(arg1, arg2);        // So the usage is the same as the old one but in reality we use the const adapterResults = await adapterApi.getResults(); // new Api.
+const adapterApi = new ApiAdapter(arg1, arg2);        // The usage is the same as
+                                                      // the old one but in reality
+                                                      // we use the new API
+const adapterResults = await adapterApi.getResults();

 ```

 #### Decorator pattern

-This pattern allows to add fonctionality to an object without overcharging it or complexify it.
+This pattern allows to add fonctionality to an object without overcharging it or
+complexify it.
 It is not a good practice to decorate a decorator.

 ![decorator pattern](images/decorator_pattern.png)